Santosh1176/90DaysOfDevOps/Containers/Docker/20-advanced-builds.md

 # Advanced Builds in Docker

-Docker around its `19.x` release updated its current *Builder* with the new image buiilder known as [**Buildkit**](https://github.com/moby/buildkit).
-The oifficial definition of the Builkit is outlined as **BuildKit is a toolkit for converting source code to build artifacts in an efficient, expressive and repeatable manner.**
+Docker around its `19.x` release updated its current *Builder* with the new image builder known as [**Buildkit**](https://github.com/moby/buildkit).
+The official definition of the Builkit is outlined as **BuildKit is a toolkit for converting source code to build artifacts in an efficient, expressive, and repeatable manner.**

-Buildkit provides much needed features for building Docker images like, Faster Build time by leveraging efficient caching mechanism and by parallelizing building independent build stages, Building Multi-Architechure builds, etc. Thus improving the current experience in performance, storage management, and extensibility.
+Buildkit provides much-needed features for building Docker images like Faster Build time by leveraging efficient caching mechanisms and by parallelizing building independent build stages, Building Multi-Architecture builds, etc. Thus improving the current experience in performance, storage management, and extensibility.

 The above features can be accessed on a locally installed Docker setup is by using the command `buildx`